Frequently Asked Questions

 Initially, attestation signing keys were required to be batch keys provisioned to at least 100k devices to avoid them being used as unique identifiers.
 Unique attestation signing keys are an optional feature only available to privileged system components.
 Recent devices have replaced the batch and unique key system with remotely provisioned signing keys.
 The device obtains encrypted keys from a service to be decrypted by batch or unique keys inside the TEE and optional secure element.
 The new system improves privacy and security by using separate attestation signing keys for each app instead of needing to balance privacy and security by sharing the same attestation signing keys across a large batch of devices.

 GrapheneOS uses https://remoteprovisioning.grapheneos.org/ by default which is a private reverse proxy to the https://remoteprovisioning.googleapis.com/ service.
-The service splits up the implementation of provisioning to preserve privacy, and our reverse proxy adds to that since it's unable to decrypt the provisioned keys
+The service splits up the implementation of provisioning to preserve privacy, and our reverse proxy adds to that since it's unable to decrypt the provisioned keys.

 A setting is added at Settings > Network & internet > Attestation key provisioning for switching to directly using the Google service if you prefer.